loggen - Man Page

 Description

-The loggen application is tool to test and stress-test your syslog server and the connection to the server.
-It can send syslog messages to the server at a specified rate, using a number of connection types and protocols, including TCP, UDP, and unix domain sockets.
+The loggen application is a tool to test and stress-test your syslog server and the connection to the server.
+It can send syslog messages to the server at a specified rate using a number of connection types and protocols, including TCP, UDP, and unix domain sockets.
 The messages can be generated automatically (repeating the PADDstring over and over), or read from a file or the standard input.

 When loggen finishes sending the messages, it displays the following statistics: